mitsuba-renderer/drjit/src/python/docstr.rst

         tuple[int, ...]: A tuple describing the dimension and shape of the provided Dr.Jit input array or tensor.

+.. topic:: ArrayBase_item

+    Return the content of the array/tensor as Python scalar

+    This operation is only permitted when the array/tensor has exactly a single element, otherwise it raises an exception.

+    :type: :py:func:`value_t(self) <value_t>`

 .. topic:: ArrayBase_x

     If ``self`` is a static Dr.Jit array of size 1 (or larger), the property